-Almost all treatments go as planned, but results cannot be guaranteed and to achieve the best possible result, patients must adhere to the recommended treatment plan and be fully committed to doing their part both during the active and retention phases of treatment.
+Almost all treatments go as planned, results are guaranteed with lomngterm retention and to achieve the best possible result, patients must adhere to the recommended treatment plan and be fully committed to doing their part both during the active and retention phases of treatment.

 The mouth is very sensitive and the introduction of any appliance means a period of adjustment must be expected.

 Occasional discomfort may be experienced after the adjustment of braces or plates.
 The level of discomfort varies widely but most can be remedied by over-the-counter remedies.

 Care of appliances is paramount and is discussed further

 The amount of time spent with the Orthodontist is only a fraction of overall treatment time.
 The Orthodontist is responsible for planning, coordinating and initiating tooth movements.
 The actual movement of the teeth takes place continuously during normal activities between your visits.